 Figures 89 and 90 below show the baseline and end-line comparison of aspects considered by carry over and new youth members respectively before starting a business.
 As can be seen from the charts, the VSL members show greater maturity and understanding at the endline stage compared to the baseline stage for both groups.
 It can be inferred from the charts that their entrepreneurial aptitude has grown from baseline to endline.
+For instance, awareness about existing or potential market price is triggered by the enterprise skills development training, financial literacy, monthly interactions in the SHGs, cluster meetings and value chain trainings.
 It is also interesting to note that women respondents have now started realising that the size of the market as well as the cost of capital and interest rates are important consideration and impact the business.

+Market price awareness is triggered

 5.6 Financial Anxiety